bostick/tabit-file-format/journal.md

 Now that I have a good understanding of the structure of .tbt files, and just a few questions remaining, maybe it would be good to use Ghidra again to reverse engineer the actual TabIt executable to understand what is happening?

-TabIt-2.03-full.exe
+`TabIt-2.03-full.exe`

-* may 31 2023
+* May 31 2023

-i don't really know what i'm doing
+I don't really know what i'm doing

-going through and adding Pascal255 strings where obvious
+Going through and adding Pascal255 strings where obvious

-* jun 2 2023
+* Jun 2 2023

-trying to use IDR
+Trying to use IDR

 created this issue: